-- Institution submitting request: Arkansas Tech University - 2.
-Contact person/title: David J. Eshelman, Department Head, Communication and Media Studies - Phone number/e-mail address: 479-964-0890, deshelman@atu.edu - Proposed effective date: August 2023 - Name of proposed Undergraduate Certificate of Proficiency (Program must consist of 6-21 semester credit hours): Public Relations - Proposed CIP Code: 09.0900 - 7.
+- 1. Institution submitting request: Arkansas Tech University - 2.
+Contact person/title: David J. Eshelman, Department Head, Communication and Media Studies - 3.
+Phone number/e-mail address: 479-964-0890, deshelman@atu.edu - 4.
+Proposed effective date: August 2023 - 5.
+Name of proposed Undergraduate Certificate of Proficiency (Program must consist of 6-21 semester credit hours): Public Relations - 6.
+Proposed CIP Code: 09.0900 - 7.
 Reason for proposed program implementation: For over twenty years, the ATU Journalism degree has been constructed along three separate options---Broadcast, Print, and Public Relations.
 In order to allow more flexibility in the bachelors degree to meet a changing market, the Communication and Media Studies department has elected to discontinue these tracks (options) so that students can take more coursework spanning the options.
-However, in order to serve student interest in these degrees, we propose to convert them from options to certificates---allowing interested students to pursue these areas of study while now earning a credential. - 8.
-Provide the following: - Curriculum outline List of courses in new program Underline required courses
+However, in order to serve student interest in these degrees, we propose to convert them from options to certificates----allowing interested students to pursue these areas of study while now earning a credential.

+8. Provide the following:
-Jour 3173 Public Relations Principles

-Jour 3273 Public Relations Writing

-Jour 4073 Graphic Communication

-Jour 4173 Public Relations Project - Total semester credit hours required for proposed program (Program range: 6-21 semester credit hours) 12 - New courses and new course descriptions N/A - d.
-Program goals and objectives - LO1: Students will gain knowledge and familiarity of the public relations industry. - LO2: Students will demonstrate specific skills needed in the public relations industry, such as writing and design. - LO3: Students will conduct secondary and primary research and implement a program plan. - e.
-Expected student learning outcomes LO1: Assessed in JOUR 3173 Public Relations Principles short assignments related to lecture
+- a.
+Curriculum outline List of courses in new program Underline required courses Jour 3173 Public Relations Principles Jour 3273 Public Relations Writing Jour 4073 Graphic Communication Jour 4173 Public Relations Project - Total semester credit hours required for proposed program (Program range: 6-21 semester credit hours) 12 - c.
+New courses and new course descriptions N/A - Program goals and objectives LO1: Students will gain knowledge and familiarity of the public relations industry.
+LO2: Students will demonstrate specific skills needed in the public relations industry, such as writing and design.
+LO3: Students will conduct secondary and primary research and implement a program plan. - e.
+Expected student learning outcomes LO1: Assessed in JOUR 3173 Public Relations Principles - short assignments related to lecture

 - LO2: Assessed in JOUR 3273 Public Relations Writing and Jour 4073 Graphic Communication --- lecture assignments and portfolios in both classes - LO3: Assessed in JOUR 4173: Public Relations Project portfolio - f.
 Documentation that program meets employer needs N/A. This certificate is drawn from already established course sequences. - g.
-Student demand (projected enrollment) for proposed program N/A. This certificate is drawn from already established course sequences. - Program approval letter from licensure/certification entity, if required N/A. - Name of institutions offering similar programs and the institution(s) used as model to develop proposed program N/A. This certificate is drawn from already established course sequences. - Scheduled program review date (within 10 years of program implementation) 2023-2024 (with Journalism BA review) - 9.
+Student demand (projected enrollment) for proposed program N/A. This certificate is drawn from already established course sequences. - h.
+Program approval letter from licensure/certification entity, if required N/A. - Name of institutions offering similar programs and the institution(s) used as model to develop proposed program N/A. This certificate is drawn from already established course sequences. - j.
+Scheduled program review date (within 10 years of program implementation) 2023-2024 (with Journalism BA review) - 9.
 Institutional curriculum committee review/approval date: - Will this program be offered on-campus, off-campus, or via distance delivery?
 If yes, indicate mode of distance delivery.
 Mark distance technology courses.
 On-campus. - Identify off-campus location.
 Provide a copy of email notification to other institutions in the area of the proposed off-campus program offering and their responses; include your reply to the institutional responses.
-N/A. - Provide additional program information if requested by ADHE staff.
+N/A. - 12.
+Provide additional program information if requested by ADHE staff.
+N/A.

-PROPOSAL FOR NEW PROGRAM

-(Certificate, Associate, Bachelor, Master's, or Doctoral Degrees)

-Department Initiating Proposal Date

-Communication and Media Studies 7-1-26
+Department Initiating Proposal Date Communication and Media Studies 7-1-26

 Title Signature Date

 Department Head Dand J. Eshelm 7-1-22

-Dean Ae & Can 2-1-4
+Dean Aeflan 2-1-22

-Assessment Im And 8-1-22
+Assessment In he 8-1-22

-Registrar Yamniy lee auce 8-1-22
+Registrar Yamnylleauer 8/1122

-Graduate Dean (Graduate Proposals Only) Û
+Graduate Dean (Graduate Proposals Only)

 Vice President for Academic Affairs

-Committee Approval Date

-General Education Committee (Undergraduate Proposals Only)

-Teacher Education Committee (Gradua te or Undergraduate Proposals)

-Curriculum Committee (Undergraduate Pr oposals Only)

-Faculty Senate (Undergraduate Proposals On ly)

-Graduate Council (Graduate Proposals Only)

-Program Title: B.A.
-In Social Media Ir nfluencing in Social Media Influencing RECEIV
+Program Title: B.A. in Social Media Influencing in Social Media Influencing